-This tool has three options; for drilling, hammer drilling and driving mode.
-With drilling option, you can drill through wood and plastic, mostly set for small fasteners.
+This tool has three options; drilling, hammer drilling, and driving mode.
+With the drilling option, you can drill through wood and plastic, mostly set for small fasteners.
 Hammer drilling will be used for drilling through masonry and concrete.
 Driving mode is for driving screws through pilot holes.

 What we noticed and like is that it features a side handle, which can be screwed into either side of the unit.
 This is great because it gives you control when hammer drilling.

 The pistol grip is covered by a rubber molding, so you can hold onto it while it’s vibrating.
 There is a magnetic bit holder at the base of the drill.
 Well, this is always a good feature because you can store screws and drill heads onboard your tool, allowing you to make quick job changes without having to constantly walk to your tool bag.

 - 3 drilling modes: hammer mode, drilling mode, and driving mode

 - The powerful motor which delivers up to 750-inch/lb. torque, with this 24-position clutch, so you can apply light torque for more delicate jobs

 - A plastic side handle which can be screwed into either side of the drill